silabs-ChengY/aod_eFence/README.md

 * **soc_aod_asset** should be built in Studio and flashed to Tunderboard BG22, it is the SoC mode aod asset that do the I/Q sample and transfer it to the gateway via bluetooth connection.
 Due to the limited resource, it cannot do any angle estimation or position calculation locally.
 * **aod_locator** is the host sample app running on the host demonstrates the CTE Receiver feature and the usage of the angle estimation feature of the RTL library.
 * **aod_gateway** is similar as **aod_locator** but it collects the I/Q sample from the SoC mode aod asset tag via bluetooth connection.
 And calculate the angle and position accordingly.
+* **aod_gui** is a python based script that can subscribe the MQTT topic published by aod_gateway that contains the position information of the tags, and show the position information of the tag with GUI.

 ## 3.2.
 Demo Setup
 There are two kind of system structure for the multi-transmitter AoD demo.
 Customer can choose anyone of them depends on their own system design.